namtoki/English/stock/messy.md

 - This is `pretty much` done.
 - He made a mistake `on purpose`.
 - He `purposely` didn't say anything.

-### Appearance
-- bald
-- beard
-- moustache

-### Culture / Customs
-- be a custom to ...
-    - It's `a custom to` take off your shoes before entering a Japanese Home.
-- be traditional to ...
-    - In Japan, it's `traditional to` visit a shrine during the first few days of the new year.
-- always ... on|for ...
-    - In my family, we `always` eat turkey `on` Thanksgiving and have ham `for` Christmas.
-- be supposed to ...
-    - On Valentine's Day, in Japan girls `are supposed to` give chocolates to the guys.
-    - Dolphins `are supposed to` be intelligent.
-- be acceptable <--> unacceptable
-    - Crossing your legs is `unacceptable` in business situations in Japan, but it's `acceptable` in other countries.
-- no longer
-    - Japanese ment `no longer` wear their hair in topknots.
-- die out
-    - The custom of tipping might die out because of digital payments.

-### Foods
-- easy on my stomach
-    - Udon noodles are `easy on my stomach`.

-### Life
-- pu on
-    - It is difficult to `put on` a Kimono.
-- make ...
-Adj
-    - I'll do anything to make you happy.
-    - The story made me sad.
-    - When I was on homestay, I found it difficult to make mayself understood in English.
-    - (使役) The PE teacher made the students run in the snow.
-- have ...
-Adj
-    - Shall we have our new plasma TV on the wall?
-    - I had my uniform cleaned for the graduation ceremony.
-    - I had my iPod pinched from my school bag.
-    - ★ My iPod was pinched との違いは？
-    - I had my hair cut.
-    - (使役) I'll have the nurse bandage your leg for you.
-- let ...
-Adj
-    - Don't  let me down.
-    - (使役) My daughter's upset because I won't let her get a tattoo.
-- get ... to 不定詞
-    - (使役) I got one of my classmates to help my sister with her homework.
-        - = I asked some of my classmates to give me a hand.
-    - (使役) She often gets an Italian restaurant to deliver a pizza to her home.
-- I took out my `mortage` this year.
-    - mortage = loan for a house/property/condo
-- treat yourself
-- blur
-    - Last weekend was a blur. = I don't remember well.
-- browsing
-    - Some people are browsing their phones.

-### Weather
-- sunny
-- chilly
-- cold
-- fleezing
-- humid
-    - humidity = wet air
-    - Seattle has low humidity in summer.
-    - Tokyo is too humid.
-    - It is humid in the summer but it is cold and dry in the winter.
-- polluted
-    - India is so `polluted`.

-### Plan
-- be supposed to ...
-    - What time are we `supposed` to be there?
-    - What time are we `going` to be there?
-    - It's `supposed` to snow tonight.
-    - I'm not `supposed` to be here.
-    - I shouldn't be here.
-    - You `were supposed` to do the dishes tonight.
-- plan ahead
-    - We should plan ahead for the year-end shopping season and hire some new workers now.
-- give some thought to
-    - We need to give some thought to what we will do if the client ways no to our first offer.

-### Others
 - bathed in
     - I `bathed in` the Ghanges River.
     - The nuns traditionally `bathed in` the lake, and one day two nuns saw a hand with a gold ring extending from the water.